 Christopher Reeve went on to star in critically-acclaimed movies such as The Bostonians (1984), Street Smart (1987) and The Remains of the Day (1993).
 He reportedly rejected offers to star in American Gigolo, Fatal Attraction and Lethal Weapon.
 The latter was directed by Richard Donner, who eyed him for the role of Riggs.

 Mel Gibson took the part, though it wasn’t his first cast off of Reeve’s.
 The former Man of Steel was also offered The Bounty (1984), which he’d again refused.

 Reeve was famously paralyzed from the neck down after a horse-riding accident in 1995.
 He kept acting, notably in a TV movie remake of Rear Window (1998), and became known as an activist and disability advocate.
 He passed away in 2004.

 Marlon Brando coincidentally died the same year.
 Despite criticism, he earned good reviews for A Dry White Season (1989), The Freshman (1990) and Don Juan DeMarco (1995).
-He also made headlines for his eccentric behavior on troubled production The Island of Dr Moreau (1996).
+He also made headlines for his eccentric behavior on the troubled production The Island of Dr. Moreau (1996).